rkillion/ai-rpg/README.md

 Requires
 - node v20.5.1
 - npm v9.8

-To install:
+- postgres v14.1

+To install and create the database:

-    npm install
+    npm run init

-To run:
+To run migrations and the server:

     npm start